Lviv pogroms (1941): Number of victims

 The estimates for the total number of victims vary.
 A subsequent account by the Lviv Judenrat estimated that 2,000 Jews disappeared or were killed in the first days of July.
 A German security report of 16 July stated that 7,000 Jews were "captured and shot".
 The former is possibly an undercounting, while the German numbers are likely exaggerated, in order to impress higher command.

 According to the Encyclopedia of Camps and Ghettos, 1933–1945, the first pogrom resulted in 2,000 to 5,000 Jewish victims.
 An additional 2,500 to 3,000 Jews were shot in the Einsatzgruppen killings that immediately followed.
 During the so-called "Petliura Days" massacre of late July, more than 1,000 Jews were killed.
 According to the historian Peter Longerich, the first pogrom cost at least 4,000 lives.
 It was followed by the additional 2,500 to 3,000 arrests and executions in subsequent Einsatzgruppen killings, with "Petliura Days" resulting in more than 2,000 victims.

 The historian Dieter Pohl estimates that 4,000 of Lviv's Jews were killed in the pogroms between 1 and 25 July.
 According to the historian Richard Breitman, 5,000 Jews died as a result of the pogroms.
-In addition, some 3,000 mostly Jews were executed in the municipal stadium by the Germans.
+In addition, some 3,000 people, mostly Jews, were executed in the municipal stadium by the Germans.